• Blog

 Customer Experience vs. Service: Know the Difference

-Customer service is the direct one-to-one support that you offer to customers before, during, and after they purchase a product or service, and represents one small part of the full customer journey.
+Customer service is the direct one-to-one support provided by either an in-house customer support representatives or sometimes outsourced to answering service provider that offers support to your customers before, during, and after they purchase a product or service, and represents one small part of the full customer journey.

 By contrast, customer experience encompasses all the interactions that they have with your brand.